ChefsSlaad/foundry_swag_docker/README.md

 # Disclaimer
 * This guide is geared towards users who want to host foundry 24/7.
 That assumes you have a home server or some other dedicated hardware (even a raspberry pi) that player and the GM can always access from the internet.
 If you are only running foundry when you have a game, or if you only need your players to access the game from your LAN, this may be overkill.
 Then again, you're not paranoid if they're *really* out to get you.
 * This guide is written by me, based on my own experience self-hosting foundryVTT.
 There are bound to be mistakes in this guide.
 Please contact me if I missed anything or if you feel this guide could be improved.
-Or, you know, make a pull request. this is Github after all.
+Or, you know, make a pull request.
+This is Github after all.
-* I'm assuming you have a passing familiarity with Linux, the terminal and a rudimentary understanding of containers.
-I may forego or adjust this assumption in the future, but right now it is what it is.
+* I'm assuming you have a passing familiarity with Linux, the terminal, and how a web server works in general.
+I may forego or adjust these assumptions in the future, but right now it is what it is.
-* I'm assuming you own a licence key for [foundry-vtt](https://foundryvtt.com/)
-* I'm assuming you have a static IPv4 adress. find out what your IP is easily using www.whatsmyip.org
-* Actually, this will even work if you dont have a static IPv4 adress, as long as you use duckdns (see below)

 # Overview
 This guide is set up in 4 steps: